minjaeSeo6603/Pre-doc/README.md

 The knitr package is used to format tables.

 Install any missing packages with install.packages("tidyverse") (which includes ggplot2, dplyr, tidyr, etc.) and install.packages("knitr") if needed.

+4. If you render code.Rmd, then you can also visualize this in PDF.

 ### Overview
 This R Markdown simulates a field experiment to test two Facebook ad strategies to increase COVID-19 vaccine uptake.